tats-u/pwgen/README.md

 ## Privacy Policy

-This generator _WILL NEVER_ generate passwords in remote servers or submit generated ones to anywhere.
-The page just provides an way to generate ones _JUST IN_ your browser.
+1. This generator _WILL NEVER_ generate passwords in remote servers or send generated passwords anywhere.
+The site only provides a way to generate them _JUST IN_ your browser.

-In the future, this generator may save settings for password generation in your browser to save time to reproduce the same settings next time.
+2. This generator saves password generation settings in your browser to save you the time of reproducing the same settings next time.
+Saved settings are also never sent anywhere.
+This feature is implemented using the [Web Storage API (`localStorage`)](https://developer.mozilla.org/docs/Web/API/Web_Storage_API).